scribe-org/Scribe-Data/.github/docs/CONTRIBUTING_NO_BACK_LINKS.rst

    URL, ``https://github.com/...``, with the SSH one, ``git@github.com:...``.

    -  e.g. Cloning now becomes
       ``git clone git@github.com:<your-username>/Scribe-Data.git``

-   GitHub also has their documentation on how to `Generate a new SSH key <https://docs.github.com/en/authentication/connecting-to-github-with-ssh/generating-a-new-ssh-key-and-adding-it-to-the-ssh-agent>`__
+   GitHub also has documentation on how to `Generate a new SSH key <https://docs.github.com/en/authentication/connecting-to-github-with-ssh/generating-a-new-ssh-key-and-adding-it-to-the-ssh-agent>`__
    🔑